Mascobot/labeled_data_classifier/README.md

 # labeled_data_classifier
-Script to classify/split data of a YOLO format dataset with labeled and unlabeled data.
+Script to classify/split labeled and unlabeled data of a YOLO format dataset.